bouncingleaf/angular-questions/README.md

 # questions

 ## What is this?
-This is a questions-processing app I wrote as an exercise for Pluralsight. :)
+This is a questions-processing app I wrote as an exercise for Pluralsight. :) Hi, Pluralsight!

-I originally wrote an app based on the application built during the Pluralsight course "Building a full stack app with React and Express" https://app.pluralsight.com/library/courses/react-express-full-stack-app-building.
-My intent was just to brush up on how to connect the front and back end, maybe learn a little about authentication, and then move on.
+This app was originally based on the application built during the Pluralsight course "Building a full stack app with React and Express" https://app.pluralsight.com/library/courses/react-express-full-stack-app-building.
+My intent was just to use that course to brush up on how to connect the front and back end, maybe learn a little about authentication, and then move on.

 I really should have known that I was a) going to love learning React too much to skip anything, and b) going to run into some bug that would derail me.
-I ran into several...
+I ran into several.
+I started getting mired in problems I just didn't know enough React to fix.

-Eventually I gave up and rewrote the entire application in Angular, starting on Saturday 5/4/19.
+Eventually I gave up and rewrote the entire application in Angular over the course of the weekend.

+The original React repo is on <a href="https://github.com/bouncingleaf/questions">github</a> also.

 This README includes: